+Resource Allocation

 Total Memory (MB)

 2048

-Max packets per second
+Packets per second

-2147483647
+1000000

 CPU

-Dedicated (2 core) ~ (i)
+Shared (1 core) V

 CPU

 Assign a dedicated core or cores to the instance, or the instance shares a core with other instances.
 If you select shared, then one core is assigned to the instance but the core might be shared with other instances if there is a shortage of resources.
 Reboot affected Instances if CPU cores are reassigned.
 Restart the instances on which CPU cores are reassigned to avoid any performance degradation.